Newsletter

 instruction and practice in the communication skills.
 And fortunately,

-stifled expression (primarily, but not solely "pain") yearns for
+stifled expression (primarily, but not solely “pain”) yearns for completion

-and The Organic Process,
+and Organic Process Therapy,

-this completion.
+21 years, facilitates this completion.

 I earned my doctorate